4 Plastic Molding Processes

 Common examples of rotational molding include parts larger than 2’ such as containers, utility carts, storage bins, car parts, tanks (oil, septic, water) and leisure products such as kayaks.

-Vacuum forming is a process by which a sheet of plastic is heated until it becomes pliable, stretched onto a single-surface mold and forced against the mold by a vacuum to create a shape.
+Vacuum molding is a process by which a sheet of plastic is heated until it becomes pliable, stretched onto a single-surface mold and forced against the mold by a vacuum to create a shape.

 This process can also include thick-gauge thermoforming, a type of vacuum molding, that is known for producing a variety of products including disposable cups, containers, lids, trays, blisters, clam shells, and other products for the food, medical, and general retail industries.